KevinRoozrokh/KevinRoozrokh/README.md

 ----

 #### Why You Should Hire Me
-My expertise makes companies wealthy.
+My expertise makes banks and companies wealthy.
 Very wealthy.
 Simple as that.<br>

 <!--
 **KevinRoozrokh/KevinRoozrokh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.